-- (a) A candidate whose enrolment is discontinued shall not be eligible to be readmitted until the lapse of one year. - (b) A candidate readmitted to Honours candidature shall have determined by the Research and Research Training Advisory Committee the maximum period of time in which the candidate shall be permitted to complete the course. - (c) An applicant refused readmission after a period of discontinuation of enrolment may appeal to the Academic Board against that decision. - (d) An appeal against refusal to be readmitted must reach the University within three (3) months of the date of notification.
+- (a) A candidate whose enrolment is discontinued shall not be eligible to be readmitted until the lapse of one year. - (b) An applicant refused readmission after a period of discontinuation of enrolment may appeal on the prescribed form to the Academic Board Appeals Committee against that decision. - (c) A candidate readmitted to Honours candidature shall have determined by the Research and Research Training Advisory Committee the maximum period of time in which the candidate shall be permitted to complete the course. - (d) An applicant refused readmission after a period of discontinuation of enrolment may appeal to the Academic Board against that decision. - (e) An appeal against refusal to be readmitted must reach the University within three (3) months of the date of sending notification.